KerstenDoering/CPI-Pipeline/ReadMe.rst

     - make clean-all

-- Ammar Qaseem updated and completely refined the first version of this pipeline to be used in three modes (cross-validation, prediction, cross-corpus) with only one script APG_pipeline.sh.
+- Ammar Qaseem updated and completely refined the first version of this pipeline to be used in three modes (cross-validation, prediction, cross-corpus) with only one script SL_Pipeline.sh.

 - Michael Becer was involved in developing a previous version of an independently customized pipeline using the SL kernel as part of his Bachelor Thesis, supervised by Kersten Döring.